Calibrating Your Worry-O-Meter with Passing the PMP Exam

 But there was no way I was going to spend six months studying and have a 40% chance of failing the PMP exam.
 So I used some of those same accelerated learning techniques I used in my new project management book to create a study approach that only took four days.
 My thinking was, “who wants to make a second career out of prepping for this exam?”

-This same accelerated learning approach has worked for tens of thousands of people since we rolled out Cheetah’s Accelerated PMP Exam Prep in 2001.
+This same PMP exam preparation guide has worked for tens of thousands of people since we rolled out Cheetah’s Accelerated PMP Exam Prep in 2001.
 But it’s also done far more than just help people reduce their risk and pass the PMP exam.
-It’s also helped people learn how to learn everything 5x faster.
+These effective learning techniques also helped people retain information 5x faster.

 And this is why many say Cheetah’s Accelerated PMP Exam Prep course is the best course they have ever taken.
 Experience this for yourself – register for Cheetah’s PMP Exam Prep class in any format – online, virtual, or live.